hsedr/MySQLite/README.md

 **Note** that the method "private Object[] parseWord(String word)" of each DFA soon will be replaced by a lexical analyzer implementation.

+## Links
+Go to [this Website]{https://forcedotcom.github.io/phoenix/index.html#expression}, to see the the SQL Grammar.
+I am using [Flaci]{https://flaci.com/home/} to visualize the Automatons.